ABDcan/Airline-Booking/README.md

  }
  ```

- - Once you'hc added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
+ - Once you'hc added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and execute `npx sequelize db:migrate`

 ## DB Design
     - Airplane Table